Loyalty expiry feature

-I mapped the current user journeys and main workarounds merchants used to solve for the liability control issue.
+I followed with the ideal conceptual user journeys, journey not related to any interface.
+They helped to understand how the solution could work and what flexibility users might need to manage liability effectively.
 Based on these journeys, I formulated How Might We (HMW) statements.
 After sessions with the Product Manager, stakeholders and design team, we had a set of finalised HMW statements to address the problem of loyalty liability.

 We knew that the problem can be solved by introducing loyalty expiry, this solution was very prominent.
 The challenge was to determine the expiry type.
 I carried out a comparative analysis of three loyalty expiry types.
 Several criteria were selected to compare the expiry methods, such as “How many merchants can benefit from this method?”, “For how many merchants will it be sufficient?”
 “How will it influence customers behavior?”, “How easy is it to understand for customers?”
-“How feasible is it for our dev team?” etc. Taking into account all these considerations, one method seemed to be a winner.
+“How feasible is it for our dev team?” etc.

 To verify our choice of expiry method, we conducted an email survey with the users.
 We also wanted to get more information about expiry parameters our merchants would need to consider for their business model and customer’s life-cycle.